|

 Syncrify » Knowledge base

 This article assumes you are using Syncrify client on a Windows machine.
-Same principle applies on Linux/UNIX and Mac OSX.
+The same principles apply on Linux/UNIX and Mac OSX.

 There are couple of reason why adding a root folder is not recommended